dotnet/coreclr/Documentation/design-docs/unloadability.md

 * The unload can be initiated eagerly using explicit `Unload` method or it can happen after all references to the `AssemblyLoadContext` and all the assemblies in it are gone.
 ## Non-goals
 * Forceful unload using thread abort or similar measures to cause threads to stop running with frames of code from the context to be unloaded on the call stack.
+## Unsupported scenarios
+After investigating all the details, it was decided that we won't support the following scenarios in unloadable `AssemblyLoadContext` unless we get strong feedback on a need to support those.
+* Loading IJW assemblies
+* Using R2R generated code from assemblies.
+R2R assemblies will be loaded as plain IL ones.
+* Implementation of the FixedAddressValueTypeAttribute
 ## General scenarios
 Based on various discussions and feedback on github, the following general scenarios were often mentioned as use cases for unloadability.
 * Plugin scenarios when dynamic plugin loading and unloading is required.